 (HINT: At my Borders the book was located in "Horror" with all of Stephen King's books, not in the "Writing" section where I spent five-ten precious minutes searching to no avail.)

-You have read this article adverbs / On Writing / Stephen King / verbs / vocabulary with the title Stephen King - Not So Scary.
-You can bookmark this page URL http://loriescorner.blogspot.com/2009/04/stephen-king-not-so-scary.html.
+with the title Stephen King - Not So Scary.
+You can bookmark this page URL https://loriescorner.blogspot.com/2009/04/stephen-king-not-so-scary.html.
 Thanks!